HB9HUS/wavelog-sync/README.md

 # wavelog-sync

 ## Overview
-`wavelog-sync` connects to one or more radios through `rigctld` and forwards live frequency and mode data to a [Wavelog](https://github.com/wavelog/wavelog) instance.
+`wavelog-sync` connects to one or more radios through [rigctld](https://hamlib.sourceforge.net/html/rigctld.1.html) and forwards live frequency and mode data to a [Wavelog](https://github.com/wavelog/wavelog) instance.
-It is designed for unattended operation on Linux systems and can be run manually or as a system service.

 ---